 - Complete Bony Impaction: There is no space for the tooth to erupt so it stays embedded in the jaw bone and requires surgery for removal.

 For impacted wisdom teeth, the most common procedure is extraction.
 This will protect your oral health by preventing future complications that can arise when these teeth become impacted.
-If you or your dentist suspect that you or your child have an impacted wisdom tooth, please contact us for a complete evaluation with Dr. Morgan or Dr. Morio.
+If you or your dentist suspect that you or your child have an impacted wisdom tooth, please contact us for a complete evaluation with Dr. Morgan, Dr. N. Morio, or Dr. W. Morio.
 They can perform the procedure at their comfortable and state-of-the-art practice in Hiawatha, IA.

 Symptoms of Impacted Wisdom Teeth